Not long ago, I overheard an interesting conversation over my morning coffee that got my hopes up. The subject matter?

 After I sent the email, I did a quick search online only to discover that the last time Singapore Pools was open for application was more than a decade ago.

-True enough, they replied to email within a day to state that they do not have plans to invite applications from the public.
+True enough, they replied to the email within a day to state that they do not have plans to invite applications from the public.

 This confirmed that franchising Singapore Pools was no longer an option.